abusayed0ne/html-css-js/README.md

 # Basic Practice in HTML - CSS - JAVASCRIPT
-## Also use comment for better understand
+## Also I use comments for better understand
 ## You can debug for clear visualization

 # Topics